Eggplants Eggplants

 Thai Eggplants

-Unique, easy to identify eggplants growing in popularity and now widely available in California and the Southwest.
+These unique, easy to identify eggplants are now widely available in California and the Southwest.
 They stay noticeably firmer than other eggplants when cooked so can take longer cooking and more abuse.
-These eggplants are never peeled.
-Typically they are about 2-1/2 inches diameter and weighing 3-1/4 ounces.
+They are never peeled.
+They are usually between 1-1/2 and 2-1/4 inches diameter and weigh up to 2-3/4 ounces.
+When cut, the seeds should be very light beige (the photo shows the darkest acceptable).
+If they are dark the eggplant is old and will be bitter.

 These are apparently ca trang (white eggplant) judging from the amount of seeds.
 Another, ca nghe (yellow eggplant is also used for pickles but has relatively fewer seeds.
 Very crunchy with a light eggplant flavor, they are about 1 inch in diameter.
 In Vietnam, pickled eggplants of this sort are considered an indispensable accompaniment for soups.